American Heart Association Training Center

 2. Compression Rate

 Maintaining an appropriate compression rate is crucial.
 The ideal rate is between 100 to 120 compressions per minute.
-Feedback devices provide auditory or visual cues to help rescuers stay within this range, optimizing blood circulation during CPR.
+Feedback devices provide immediate auditory or visual cues to help rescuers stay within this range, optimizing blood circulation during CPR.

 3. Chest Recoil